glowingc4/SystemCheckApp/README.md

-# Something

-Welcome to System Check
+# System Check

-How to run

-First, go to
+#sorry for the github.io thing